xuanzhichen/cadimulc/README.md

 Finally,
-Xuanzhi Chen owes a great debt to his advisor Wei Chen (陈薇) for her encouragement when Xuanzhi started studying causation two years ago — "Do it, just have your own interest of research and your own rhythm of lifetime".
+Xuanzhi Chen owes a great debt to his advisor Wei Chen (陈薇) for her encouragement when Xuanzhi started studying causation two years ago — "Do it, just keep your own interest and rhythm".

 ## Reference
 [1] Cai, Ruichu, Zhenjie Zhang, and Zhifeng Hao.